tbensky/npct/README.md

+# tl;dr

+* This presents programming and construction of an inexpensive (approx $20 USD) hardware contact tracer
+* It does not use a mobile phone or the Internet at all
+* It uses an ESP32 to broadcast one's health information using Bluetooth Low Energy and to log the same from those around you
+* Participate in contact tracing!
+Build it, configure it and carry it around

 # The *No Phone* Contact Tracer (NPCT) Project

 The goal of this work is to develop an open-source, hardware-based, anonymous contract tracing system that *doesn't use a mobile phone at all.*  Say hello to the "NPCT" (**n**o **p**hone **c**ontact **t**racer) Project: